JoaoCostaIFG/LPOO/docs/README.md

 in the _RoomCreator_ class that instantiated new game objects into new [classes](/src/main/java/org/g73/skanedweller/controller/creator) that implemented the recently created interface.
 Lastly, we refactored the _RoomCreator_ class, by making use of the new _Creator_ classes.
+Later into development, when we implemented the _Spawner_ class, we also creators for it.
 # INSERT UML

 #### Consequences